ethcatherders/1559-outreach/README.md

 **Disclaimers**

-1. Excluding MakerDAO, the responses only represent the opinion of Core teams, not the individual perspective of each application's community members.
+1. Excluding MakerDAO, these responses only represent the opinion of Core teams, not necessarily the collective perspective of each application's community.
-2. Note that just because a team is not represented here, that doesn't mean they are against the proposal.
+2. Note that just because an org / project is not represented here, that doesn't mean they are against the proposal.